Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 `sudo nano /etc/systemd/system/red.service`

-Next, paste the following script, replace, `username` with your linux account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)
+Next, paste the following script, replace, `USERNAME` with your linux account name and `USERGROUP` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)

 ```
 [Unit]
 Description=Red-DiscordBot
 After=multi-user.target
 [Service]
-WorkingDirectory=/home/username/Red-DiscordBot
+WorkingDirectory=/home/USERNAME/Red-DiscordBot
-User=username
+User=USERNAME
-Group=usergroup
+Group=USERGROUP
-ExecStart=/usr/bin/python3.5 /home/username/Red-DiscordBot/red.py --no-prompt
+ExecStart=/usr/bin/python3.5 /home/USERNAME/Red-DiscordBot/red.py --no-prompt
 Type=idle
 Restart=always
 RestartSec=15